ihfc-iugg/hfqa_tool/README.md

 - `quality_scores()`: This code has been developed to assess the quality of the Heatflow database in terms of U-score (Uncertainty quantification), M-Score (Methodological quality), and P-Flags (Perturbation effects) adhering to the data structure described in the aforementioned scientific paper.

 # Documentation
-The official documentation with usage is at:
-ReadTheDocs:

 The list of Co-Authors involved in developing this toolbox are mentioned in [AUTHORs.md](https://github.com/sfchishti/hfqa_tool/blob/main/AUTHORs.md)

 # System Requirements